-As COO, I have two priorities.
-The first is, from a strategic point of view, we have to make sure that our various portfolios are comprehensive, consistent, and competitive.
-We are continuously reviewing our portfolios under the strategic business planning process.
-It isn't something that can be done once.
-There may be products that need to be accelerated or added depending on changing environments.
-This is part of the agility process.
+first is, from a strategic point of view, portfolios are comprehensive, consistent, and competitive.
+We are continuously reviewing our portfolios under the strategic business planning done once.
+There may be products that need to be accelerated or added This is part of the agility process.
 We need to move more quickly to better